eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 ### WorkloadControlLoop

 The WorkloadControlLoop is started for each workload with the creation of that workload and is running until its deletion.
-The WorkloadControlLoop receives the WorkloadCommands via the WorkloadCommandChannel and triggers the corresponding operation on the runtime connector.
+The WorkloadControlLoop receives the WorkloadCommands via the WorkloadCommandSender and triggers the corresponding operation on the runtime connector.

-### WorkloadCommandChannel
+### WorkloadCommandSender

-The WorkloadCommandChannel is a communication channel and responsible for sending WorkloadCommands to the WorkloadControlLoop.
+The WorkloadCommandSender is a communication channel and responsible for sending WorkloadCommands to the WorkloadControlLoop.

 ### WorkloadObject

 A WorkloadObject represents a workload inside the Ankaios agent.
-It holds the control interface and the sender of the WorkloadCommandChannel to send WorkloadCommands to the WorkloadControlLoop.
+It holds the control interface and the sender of the WorkloadCommandSender to send WorkloadCommands to the WorkloadControlLoop.

 ### ParameterStorage